juancki/docus/source/index.rst

 Welcome to art roco's!
 ======================
 Hi!
 I am Juan Carlos Gómez.
-In this web, you will see the articles of the topics I am most interested to.
+In this web, you will see the articles of the topics I am most interested in.

 ..
 You can download my CV :download:`here<cv_g.pdf>`.